mvromer/wds-use-vite/README.md

 proxying requests to it, this will install Vite as a middleware component inside the WDS/WTR request pipeline.

+Compatible with Vite 3, 4, 5, and 6.

 ## Installation

 ```sh